Partnership manager? What’s that? Is this a new career avenue? How do I start? And where?

 - Motivated in lead generation for the company and closing of deals.

 - Shape and understand the growth goals of the partners.

 - More than creation and association, they are inclined to nurture and maintain partner relationships in the partnerships program.

 - Design policies for partnerships to grow that keep a constant check on issues and churn out solutions.
 Solutions that make both parties cross hurdles.

 - Aiding in learning and training sessions for your company products/ services that the partners have tied up with.
-And ensuring they understand it fully.

 - Work towards the formulation of impactful business decisions.